octoblu/alexa-service/docs/getting-started.md

 8. Configure the stock price node with the Ticker symbol of your choice.
 For example, Citrix's ticker symbol is `CTXS`.
 9. Configure the "Echo Out" node with the "Callback Url" field of `{{msg.callbackUrl}}` and the "Response Text" should something like `The stock price is {{msg.price}}`.
 10. Deploy your flow by press the play button in the top right.
 The flow may ask for permissions, please click "Update & Deploy".
 The play button on the top right should be solid green when it is successfully deployed.
 11. Now, say to Alexa, "Alexa, ask Octoblu to get the stock price."
-It should respond with "The stock price is 75.427"
+Alexa should respond with "The stock price is 75.427"